XLongLink/template_database/README.md

 # Database

+> [!WARNING]
+> This is still in prototype mode, many things could not work as intended

 This is a template for a project with a database.
 The project uses `sqlmodel` to automatically handle the orm and the database connection.
 The database migrtion is handled by `alembic`, and all the commit messages are.